How to maximize business valuation

 As a matter of fact, the earnings gained from the services or products that do not bring any cash flow or profits in the company, would eventually hurt the overall value of your business.
 This is because the profits margin would reduce, headaches would increase and the number of employees would increase for which their salaries would again reduce the overall revenue more.

 It is very important to keep a decent price of their work and not keep the price low just like every other small business.
 Hence, it is important that you value the products or services that you are providing even if your company is small.
-As it is better to have a few valuable clients instead of many low paying clients that would hurt the profit margins and company value.
-With this, you would be able to maximize the business valuation easily.

 Make yourself redundant